- Players and Cards

 As in most traditional card games, the rules of Dreeg vary slightly from place to place.
 Many of the variations below are known to us only from the limited literature about the game, and it is possible that some of them are idiosyncracies of one particular group, or maybe just misunderstandings by some writers.

-The Kartl-Akademie Weinzierlein implies that in phases 1 and 8 (66 / Deutsch) each player begins with 10 strokes, drawn on the slate as XX.
+- In the version described in the Kartl-Akademie Weinzierlein each player begins each phase with 10 strokes rather than 7, drawn on the slate as XX instead of XII.
 The centres of the two X's are erased first leaving 8 strokes to be erased separately.
-In the remaining phases 2 to 7 the players begin with 7 strokes each as in the above description.

 Some play that in two-player 66 / Deutsch the second player to a trick can exchange the trump Nine for the trump indicator even if the player has not yet won a trick, provided that the trump indicator card is played immediately to win the current trick.
 If the trump King or Over is obtained in this way it cannot be used to declare and score a 40 because it is no longer in the player's hand when they lead to the next trick.